 The survey also found that among those who have ever purchased bottled water, people who identify bottled water as among their most preferred beverages are more likely than those who prefer soda to say that they always/often recycle their water containers at home (71 percent vs. 67 percent).
-This is consistent with a 2017 PET bale analysis study that found bottled water is the most recycled product in curbside recycling systems, with a rate of 53.9 percent, compared to soda bottles, which was 20.4 percent.
-The 2017 study , by the National Association of PET Container Resources, included other food and beverage containers in its analytics.
+This is consistent with a 2017 PET bale analysis study that found bottled water is the most recycled product in curbside recycling systems.
+Bottled water containers make up 53.9 percent of the PET plastic collected in curbside programs; soda bottles make up only 20.4 percent.
+The 2017 study, by the National Association of PET Container Resources, included other food and beverage containers in its analytics.

 When asked who should be primarily responsible for recycling empty bottled water containers, 78 percent of Americans said consumers.
 Fifty-nine percent said companies (bottled water producers and retailers), 31 percent said government, and 21 percent said all of the above.